tomhartley/piShift/README.md

 #Installation
 1. Install Raspbian (full, not lite) onto an SD card
+2. Expand your SD card!
-2. Get internet on your Pi - you can do this with a USB hub + WiFi dongle on the PiZero, or by temporarily putting your SD card into a B+/2/3 .
+3. Get internet on your Pi - you can do this with a USB hub + WiFi dongle on the PiZero, or by temporarily putting your SD card into a B+/2/3 .
-3. Run the following commands:
+4. Run the following commands:
 ```
 git clone https://github.com/tomhartley/piShift.git --branch rewrite
 cd piShift